mrtnduong/linux/README.md

 - **Ruchit Patel**: Implemented 0x4FFFFFFE.
 Added variables in cpuid.c to calculate the processing time of exits.
 Modified kvm_emulate_cpuid to fetch the processing time when eax=0x4FFFFFFE.
 Displayed the high 32 bits of the total time spent processing all exits in %ebx and low 32 bits of the total time spent processing all exits in %ecx.
 Coded the vmx_handle_exit to calculate processing time of exits in vmx.c.

 ## Step-by-Step Instructions
-Assumption: Linux kernel setup from assignment 1 has been completed, running on a VM with Xubuntu 20.04
+Assumption: Running on a VM with Xubuntu 20.04 with environment setup from Assignment 1

-Note: In our case, following the professor's video for 0x4FFFFFFF resulted in error which were solved by moving around the variable declarations and using `EXPORT_SYMBOL`
+Note: In our case, following the professor's video exactly for 0x4FFFFFFF resulted in error which was solved by moving around the variable declarations and using `EXPORT_SYMBOL`

 1. Implement CPUID leaf nodes: 0x4FFFFFFF and 0x4FFFFFFE in cpuid.c and vmx.c within the Linux kernel
 2. Change your directory to where you placed the Linux kernel